-The low- fat era is thankfully coming to end as we learn more about the real health benefits of certain fats and separate out the harmful ones.
+The low- fat era is thankfully coming to an end as we learn more about the real health benefits of certain fats and separate out the harmful ones.
 Research now has shown that many chronic degenerative diseases like heart disease, cancer, type 2 diabetes, many autoimmune diseases including Alzheimer’s and Parkinson’s are more directly connected to diets high in refined carbohydrates and sugar.

 In reality, we need fat for a wide range of health promoting metabolic functions, including building cell membranes, absorbing vitamins, producing hormones, helping to moderate our glycemic load and supporting critical brain finctions.